The Tower of Nero

-The Tower of Nero is an American fantasy novel based on Greek and Roman mythology written by American author Rick Riordan.
+The Tower of Nero is a 2020 American children's fantasy action-adventure middle grade children's fiction novel based on Greco-Roman classical mythology by American author Rick Riordan.
 It was first published on October 6, 2020, and is the fifth and final book in The Trials of Apollo series, the second spin-off of the Percy Jackson & the Olympians series, as well as the final book in the mainline Camp Half-Blood Chronicles.

-In the book, Apollo (in his human form, Lester Papodopolous) and his demigod master, Meg, fight to free the last oracle.
+In the book, Apollo (in his human form, Lester Papadopoulos) and his demigod master, Meg, fight to free the last oracle.
 They must face their final enemies, Meg's abusive stepfather Nero and Apollo's longtime nemesis Python.
-The book begins with the revelation of the triumvirate Holdings, a powerful and malevolent entity led by Nero.
+The book begins with the revelation of Triumvirate Holdings, a powerful and malevolent entity led by Nero also with the Roman emperors Commodus and Julius Caesar.
+In the book, Apollo refers to him as Caligula (Caesar's childhood nickname).
 The group threatens to unleash chaos and destruction upon the world by releasing the ancient and deadly Python.

-The story is told in the first-person point of view.
+The story is told in the first-person point of view, by Apollo.

 The novel was published in hardcover, audiobook, ebook, and, large-print editions and the cover was illustrated by John Rocco.